KevinKobori/apexive_interview/documentation/lib/features/pictures/domain/usecases/remote_load_pictures.md

-## Remote Load Pictures Use Case
+## Remote Load Catalog Use Case

 > **Success Case**
-1. The system makes a request to the Pictures API URL
+1. The system makes a request to the Catalog API URL
 2. The system validates the received API data
 3. The system delivers the captures data